All Episodes

 There was not a perp walk.

-There was not handcuffs.
+Was not handcuffs.

-Uh do we get an answer on the fingerprint issue?
+Do we get an answer on the fingerprint issue?

 That was the only one that I had outstanding.

-Linda, did we uh hear on that point?
+Linda, did we hear on that point?

 Because it was going back and forth all day whether that would happen.

-Uh, did you get an answer to the understanding is that he was fingerprinted, but he did not get a mug shot.
+My understanding is that he was fingerprinted, but he did not get a mug shot.

 Okay.

-Um, I I learned very early that a diversified portfolio is the way to go.
+I learned very early that a diversified portfolio is the way to go.

-And as part of it, I learned very early to put a small percentage of my savings in gold and silver, and I've done that throughout my adult life at varying times.
+And as part of it, I learned very early to put a small percentage of my savings in gold and silver.

-Look, if you've got a bank account, pay taxes, uh, this is a message for you because you know that you paid for every single penny of Biden's bank bailouts for billionaires and millionaires.
+Look, if you've got a bank account, pay taxes, this is a message for you because you know that you paid for every single penny of Biden's bank bailouts for billionaires and millionaires.

 What happens when the money dries up?